gcappon/agata/README.md

 AGATA (Automated Glucose dATa Analysis) is a toolbox to analyse glucose data.

+## Citing

+If you are using AGATA in your research, please cite it:
+Cappon G, Sparacino G, Facchinetti A. AGATA: A toolbox for automated glucose data analysis.
+J Diabetes Sci Technol.
+2022. (epub online ahead of print)

 ## Getting started

 ### Step 1: Install AGATA